Chart Color Schemes

 The latest Census data sees Moree Surrounds placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Moree Surrounds had a cultural diversity index below the average, with 72.9% of its population being Australian citizens, 94.6% born in Australia, and 96.9% speaking English only at home.
-Christianity was the predominant religion in Moree Surrounds, accounting for 68.2% of the population, similar to the 68.1% across Rest of NSW.
-The top three ancestry groups were Australian (29.9%), English (29.4%), and Australian Aboriginal (12.3%).
+Moree Surrounds was found to have a lower level of cultural diversity, with 72.9% of its population being Australian citizens, 94.6% born in Australia, and 96.9% speaking English only at home.
+The predominant religion in Moree Surrounds is Christianity, which accounts for 68.2% of the population, similar to the regional figure of 68.1%.
+The top three ancestry groups are Australian (29.9%), English (29.4%), and Australian Aboriginal (12.3%).

 Frequently Asked Questions - Diversity